Hi I'm Blair

 Can you think of a specific challenge in your family that Gospel Principles helped overcome?

-My oldest daughter has had 3 heart transplants, beat cancer 4 times, and had multiple other surgeries.
+My oldest daughter has had 3 heart transplants, beaten cancer 6 times (going through chemo 4 times), and had multiple other surgeries.
 Her first heart transplant was when she was 19 months old.
-We were new parents and were just devastated about what she was going through.
-She got sick enough that a transplant was her only hope.
+We were new parents and were just devastated when she got sick enough that a transplant was her only hope.
 We fasted and prayed for her, and invited friends and relatives to fast and pray for her too.
-We saw a miracle when she got her new heart after only 9 days being listed.
-Miracles still happen!
-There is no question about that!
+We saw a miracle when she got her new heart after only 9 days of being listed for a transplant.
+There is no doubt that MIRACLES STILL HAPPEN!
 Her 2nd transplant was when she was 12 and her 3rd was shortly before she turned 15.
 We consider each one a miracle.
-She is 18 years old now and planning to go to college after high school.
-We are a stronger and closer family because of what we have gone through together, because we had our Savior to help us through it.
+She is now in college and if you met her today, you wouldn't know anything was wrong with her health.
+We are a stronger family because we had to rely on our Savior to help us through it.
+Our other children have a greater appreciation for how precious life is and understand that this life is not the end.
+Our Savior made it possible for us to live together as an eternal family after this life.
+Knowing that brings peace when we go through challenges.

 How I live my faith